StatBiomed/clonaltrans/README.md

 Parameters within JSON file,

 - t_cutoff: we've noticed the Gillespie could run forever for certain circumstances, and this parameter controls the minimum time increment of the algorithm

+Usually this process is done within 1 hour.